 You will need to get your problem question and materials needed checked off by your teacher before the end of the period tomorrow

-Write up one lab packet per group
+Complete one lab template per pair

-This does need to be typed!
+This does need to be typed: Just fill in the blank!

-Complete as much as you can in class, as a group
+Complete as much as you can in class, together

-If needed, students can take pieces of the write up home (e.g., diagrams or procedure) and complete them.
+If needed, you may take pieces home and attached them to the template when finished

-Author your work!
-If then entire group was present, you are all authors.
-If someone took it home, they are the author.
+You will be graded as a pair!
+However, please initial next to any part you author.
+If you contribute significantly less then your partner, you grade will suffer

 Reminders: